O.J. Simpson murder trial: Where are the key players now?

 O.J.
 Simpson

-Simpson is set to face the Nevada Board of Parole Thursday in a hearing that could see him released from prison following his 2008 conviction of armed robbery in Las Vegas.
-Lawyers familiar with the case say the 70-year-old has a good chance of making parole.
+Simpson is set to be released from prison in October after being granted parole in a hearing Thursday.
 In 2007, Simpson was found responsible for Brown and Goldman’s deaths in a civil case and was ordered to pay $33.5 million to the families’ estates.
 As of 2014, Goldman’s sister Kim, in an interview with CNBC, said the family has collected less than 1 percent of the settlement.

 Johnnie Cochran